Updated December 15, 2023

 For example, if your home is old, the chimney provides a nice aesthetic feature that many homebuyers look for.
 If a majority of other homes in the area have chimneys, it could negatively impact your home’s value not to have one.

-Learn more: How Much Does Chimney Repair and Removal Cost?
+- How Much Does a New Chimney Cost?

 Removing a chimney is a time-consuming project, as it must be carefully disassembled one brick at a time to avoid causing any structural damage.